Lirmortoch/calc-v1-/README.md

 # Simple Calc

-A simple calculator for everyday mathematical calculations.

-## Description

-A Windows Calculator clone built using Vanilla JS (HTML and CSS as well), the mathjs library for parsing expressions, and webpack to bundle JavaScript files.
+A Windows Calculator clone built using Vanilla JS/HTML/CSS, the mathjs library for parsing expressions, and webpack to bundle JavaScript files.

 The calculator has two modes: